wwt/docker-foundations/docs/sections/section_3.md

 The best approach is to visit [Docker Hub](https://hub.docker.com) and see what images are available based on the focus on your project.

-**Scenario:** *Your project is Python-based so the base image will be one of the available Python images.*
+**Scenario:** *Your project is Python-based, so the base image will be one of the available Python images.*

 There are very simple filtering and searching capabilities on Docker Hub that make it easy to quickly narrow down the options for your base image.